yatesco/seafile-docs/deploy_pro/deploy_in_a_cluster.md

 memcached_options = --SERVER=192.168.1.134 --SERVER=192.168.1.135 --SERVER=192.168.1.136 --POOL-MIN=10 --POOL-MAX=100
 ```

 (Optional) The Seafile server also opens a port for the load balancers to run health checks.
 Seafile by default use port 11001.
-You can change this by adding the following config to seafile-data/seafile.conf
+You can change this by adding the following config to `seafile.conf`

 ```
 [cluster]